cpwr-devops/DevOps-Examples-Doc/docs/advanced_pipelines/readme.md

 [Shared Libraries](https://jenkins.io/doc/book/pipeline/shared-libraries/) are  getting the preferred method of providing code (primarily in the form of classes) that can can be re-used (**shared**) between pipeline definitions.

 Three of the example pipelines shared on the [Compuware GitHub](https://github.com/cpwr-devops/DevOps-Examples/) are built based on shared library principles and use a set of common ["Helper Classes"](./helper_classes/).
-The pipelines are:
+The pipelines are as follows:

 - [`Mainframe_CI_Pipeline_from_Shared_Lib.groovy`](https://github.com/cpwr-devops/DevOps-Examples/blob/master/vars/Mainframe_CI_Pipeline_from_Shared_Lib.groovy)) - is intended to be triggered [after promoting code within ISPW](../pipelines/basic_scenario.md)
-- The two follwoing pipelines are supposed to be part of a more [elaborate process](../advanced_pipelines/elaborate_scenario.md) and get triggered at different stages of that process
+- The two following pipelines are supposed to be part of a more [elaborate process](../advanced_pipelines/elaborate_scenario.md) and get triggered at different stages of that process:
-    - [`Mainframe_Generate_Pipeline.groovy`](https://github.com/cpwr-devops/DevOps-Examples/tree/master/vars/Mainframe_Generate_Pipeline.groovy) - is a pipeline that gets triggered by an ISPW Generate, and executes unit tests against those components that have been generated.
+    - [`Mainframe_Generate_Pipeline.groovy`](https://github.com/cpwr-devops/DevOps-Examples/tree/master/vars/Mainframe_Generate_Pipeline.groovy) - is a pipeline that gets triggered by an ISPW Generate and executes unit tests against those components that have been generated.
-    - [`Mainframe_Integration_Pipeline.groovy`](https://github.com/cpwr-devops/DevOps-Examples/tree/master/vars/Mainframe_Integration_Pipeline.groovy) - is a pipeline that gets triggered by an ISPW Promote, and executes functional/integration tests against the project/assignment.
+    - [`Mainframe_Integration_Pipeline.groovy`](https://github.com/cpwr-devops/DevOps-Examples/tree/master/vars/Mainframe_Integration_Pipeline.groovy) - is a pipeline that gets triggered by an ISPW Promote and executes functional/integration tests against the project/assignment.

 ## Mainframe_CI_Pipeline_from_Shared_Lib